How much does your data exploration overfit? Controlling bias via information usage: When is bias large or small? The view from information usage

 \subsection{Bias due to data visualization}

 Data visualization, using clustering for example, is a common technique to explore data and it can inform subsequent analysis.
 How much selection bias can be introduced by such visualization?
 While in principle a visualization could reveal details about every data point, a human analyst typically only extracts certain salient features from plots.
 For concreteness, we use clustering as an example, and imagine the analyst extracts the number of clusters $K$ from the analysis.
 In our framework the natural object of study is the information usage $I(K; \phibf)$, since if the final selection $T$ is a function of $K$, then $I(T; \phibf) \leq I(K; \phibf)$ by the data-processing inequality.
 In general, $K$ is a random variable that can take on values 1 to $n$ (if each point is assigned its own cluster).
 When there is structure in the data and the clustering algorithm captures it, then $K$ can be strongly concentrated around a specific number of clusters and $I(K; \phibf) \le H(K) \approx 0$.
 In this setting, clustering is informative to the analyst but does not lead to ``bad information-usage'' and therefore does not increase exploration bias.
+This is a stylized example; if the analyst uses additional information beyond the number of clusters $K$, then the bias could increase.